Most Active Stories

 Cross says those preliminaries which include local party dinners and breakfasts that occur throughout this week provide the most benefit to candidates.

 And for the constituents, without the picnic there'd be no other reason for such a high concentration of politicians in the western portion of the state which often feels neglected by political leaders.

 Fancy Farm political speaking chair Mark Wilson prefers the weekend’s biggest draw actually furthered civil discourse.

 “We have a lot of guests that come from far and wide who actually want to hear what the speakers have to say and there’s been a... the last few years, it's just kind of turned into a shout-fest by the organizers of the opposite party right there and we just want try to reduce all of that if we can."

 Wilson says he had a productive conference call with campaign and party leaders to cool their role in the orchestrated shouting.
 But, Cross says he isn't convinced.

-“My guess it will be as loud and as raucous as ever," Cross said.
+“My guess it will be as loud and as raucous as usual," Cross said.

 Tame or not, picnic organizers are calling for sunny skies this weekend, so don't forget sunscreen.
 They also expect around 20,000 people so you might consider ear plugs too.

 WYMC in Mayfield contributed audio to this report.